zettajs/zettajs.github.io/community/_posts/2014-09-17-IoT-hands-on-workshop.md

 * LEDs
 * Reed switch (window & door sensor)

-Participants get exposure to a diverse hardware kit so that they can tinker with the Internet of Things and create big compelling IoT apps.
+Participants get exposure to a diverse range of protocols and hardware so that they can experience the breadth of the Internet of Things and create big, compelling IoT solutions.

 ## Software & Cloud